-Darktide error code 4008, also known as the “Failed Handshake Timeout,” happens when Warhammer 40k fails to connect to the game servers.
-It tries to reconnect for a certain amount of time before kicking you out or causing the Darktide crashing issue.
-This issue arises when the servers are unable to handle the number of concurrent players online.
-Now, even if the problem originates from the server end, you can still try some fixes on your PC to resolve this issue.
+Darktide error code 4008, also called “Failed Handshake Timeout,” happens when Darktide servers fail to respond when the game tries to connect to them.
+It tries to reconnect for a while before kicking you or causing the Darktide crashing issue.
+Now, even if the problem is on the server end, there are some fixes you can try.

 Darktide Error Code 5001

 There aren’t many known fixes for this.
 However, some players have reported using a VPN resolved their issues.
-You can also try other general fixes we’ve discussed above, including restarting the game, restarting the router, verifying game files, checking firewall settings, etc.
+If that doesn’t work out for you, restarting your game a few times should fix it through repeated sign-ins.

 Darktide Error Code 5002

-Darktide error code 5002 means that the game servers are undergoing maintenance or the servers are overloaded.
+Error code 5002 means that the game servers are undergoing maintenance or the servers are overloaded.
 This means you won’t be able to join a match or play the game online in general.
-There’s no particular fix for this issue except for waiting for the game servers to come back live.
+There’s no particular fix for this issue except waiting for the game servers to come back live.

-Once the servers are back online, we recommend restarting your game to enjoy an error-free experience and download any important update that might be available right after the maintenance.
+Once the servers are back online, we recommend restarting your game to enjoy an error-free experience.
+Make sure to download any new updates that could be made available right after the maintenance.

 Darktide Error Code 30004

-Warhammer 40k Darktide error code 30004 indicates that your installation files might have gotten corrupted.
+Darktide error code 30004 indicates that your game files might have gotten corrupted.
 Players who pre-ordered the Warhammer 40k Darktide have been playing its beta version since November 17th.
-Those players, in particular, are facing this Darktide crashing issue.
+These players, in particular, are facing this Darktide crashing issue.

-The best fix for this issue is to verify Darktide’s game files through steam.
-This will replace any damaged or missing files from your installation directory, ultimately fixing error code 30004.
+The best fix for this issue is to verify game files through Steam.
+This will replace any damaged or missing files from your installation directory, ultimately fixing the problem.

 Darktide Error Code 30005

 Darktide error code 30005 indicates that something on your Windows PC is messing with the Easy Anti-Cheat service.
-The EAC service is being blocked from performing its operations; hence you’re encountering this error.
-In most cases, either you’re missing the EAC software, its files got corrupted, or your Antivirus software messes with it.
+When the EAC service is blocked from operating, this error occurs.
+In most cases, either you’re missing EAC files, its files got corrupted, or your Firewall is acting up.

-You’ll need to ensure you’ve installed the proper Easy Anti-Cheat Software to resolve this issue.
+So, you’ll need to ensure you’ve installed the Easy Anti-Cheat Software properly to resolve this issue.
 Here’s how to do it:

-In case you already had EAC installed, uninstall it and reinstall it.
-This will hopefully resolve error code 30005, which often leads to Darktide crashing.
+If you already had EAC installed, uninstall and reinstall it.
+This will hopefully resolve the issue, which often leads to Darktide crashing.

 Darktide Error Code 9999

-Warhammer 40k Darktide error code 9999 occurs while players are trying to connect to the game’s server.
-This error is similar to the error code 4008 and has something to do with the failed handshake between the game and the servers.
-You can try to fix this issue by using the following.
+The error code 9999 can occur at any point during gameplay.
+This is similar to the error code 4008 in that it has something to do with the failed handshake between Darktide and the servers.
+You can try to fix this issue by using the experimental branch update.

-Players have also reported that downloading the experimental branch update has temporarily fixed error code 9999.
-However, the game simultaneously launches the current version and the experimental branch.
-You can close the current one n check if the error gets resolved.
+Downloading the experimental branch update has worked for many to temporarily fixed error code 9999.
+However, the game simultaneously launches the current and the experimental branch versions.
+So, you’ll have to close the current one to see if the error gets resolved.